via-edge-ai/meta-mediatek-bsp/docs/boards/i300-pumpkin.md

 ## Limitations

 The software image has the current limitations:
-* OpenGL, and Vulkan are not yet supported.
-Only OpenGL ES and OpenCL are supported.
+* OpenGL is not yet supported.
+Only OpenGL ES, OpenCL and Vulkan are supported.
 * X11 is not available (because of the lack of OpenGL)
 * CSI Camera / NAND Storage / HW accelerated video encode are not yet supported